Assumption-Lean Differential Variance Inference for Heterogeneous Treatment Effect Detection: Inference in a Nonparametric Model

-Finally, the last condition of Theorem~\ref{thm:asymptotic-linearity} is immediately satisfied when the second condition of the theorem is fulfilled and $\mu_{n}$ is a doubly robust estimator.
-This is because doubly robust estimators of $\mu(P_0; a)$ are efficient and asymptotically linear under the aforementioned double rate robustness requirement, converging at rates of $o_P(n^{-1/2})$.
-In fact, the contribution of the double-robust estimation of $\mu(P_0; a)$ to the second order remainder terms of considered estimators is $o_P(n^{-1})$.
-As such, finite-sample error incurred when estimating $\mu(P_0; a)$ has negligible impact on the finite sample errors of these estimators when using double robust estimators of this nuisance parameter.
-Inefficient estimators could of course be used instead, though there is little reason to do so given that $g_{P_0}$ and $\bar{Q}_{P_0}$ must be estimated as part of this inference procedure for $\sigma^{2}(P_{0}; a)$.
+Finally, the last condition of Theorem~\ref{thm:asymptotic-linearity} is immediately satisfied when the second condition of the theorem is fulfilled and $\mu_{n}$ is a double robust estimator.
+This is because double robust estimators of $\mu(P_0; a)$ are efficient and asymptotically linear under the aforementioned double rate robustness requirement, converging at rates of $o_P(n^{-1/2})$.
+In fact, the contribution of the double robust estimation of $\mu(P_0; a)$ to the second order remainder terms of considered estimators is $o_P(n^{-1})$.
+As such, in large enough samples, finite-sample error incurred when estimating $\mu(P_0; a)$ has negligible impact on the finite-sample errors of these estimators when using double robust estimators of this nuisance parameter.